Online Fundraising

 Pledge drives are often leveraged during times of crisis, encouraging supporters to promise a donation to your nonprofit that will be paid out down the line.
 You can set up online pledge campaigns to garner support right off the bat and encourage people to get involved in important campaign issues.

 Be sure to follow up with your pledge supporters after the initial campaign to encourage them to follow through with their promised gift.
-Make it easy for them to complete the contribution directly online.
+Make it easy for them to contribute directly online.

 Social fundraising allows your nonprofit’s supporters to raise funds on behalf of your mission.
-When you leverage peer-to-peer fundraising software, you’ll develop a primary online campaign page.
+Leverage peer-to-peer fundraising software to develop a primary online campaign page.
 Then, your supporters will each create their own online fundraising page as well to raise funds.

 While many organizations use peer-to-peer fundraising to garner support from new supporters, to get the most out of these campaigns, you should be sure to also reach out and show ample appreciation for the volunteers raising funds for your nonprofit.
 These are the champions for your cause and deserve your attention.

-Crowdfunding is an online fundraising strategy that allows your organization to collect small donations from a wide audience.
+Crowdfunding is an online fundraising strategy that allows your organization to collect small donations from a broad audience.
 The small contributions made to your campaign can add up to make a great impact.

 Design your crowdfunding campaign page online, then encourage your supporters to spread the word about your campaign far and wide.
 These campaigns generally gain a lot of traction on social media as supporters share the campaign with their network of friends and family.